r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 install.packages("PKI", type="source")
 ```

-will install a binary build of the PKI package, which has been patched to
+will install a binary build of the PKI package, which may have been patched
-work with this toolchain.
+to work with this toolchain.

 ## Installation of external software for building from source